johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 Task 2.4: Workflow Automation with GitHub Actions (Continuation from CI Lab)
 ====
 In this task, you will continue building the Continuous Integration (CI) pipeline initiated in the previous lab on **Testing and CI**.
-All the code will be implementated in you individual **CI Lab** Repo.
+All the code will be implemented in you individual **CI Lab** Repo (or fork).

 **Objective:**